HowdyMoto/CircuitPython-Utilities/README.md

 A collection of functions that help you find, connect to, and test wifi connections.

 ## Boards I'll be testing
--Adafruit MagTag - works
+- Adafruit MagTag - works
--Adafruit Trinket M0 - works
+- Adafruit Trinket M0 - works
--UnexpectedMaker Feather S2 - works
+- UnexpectedMaker Feather S2 - works

--Adafruit Pyportal Titano
+- Adafruit Pyportal Titano
--Adafruit QtPy esp32-S3 8MB no PSRAM
+- Adafruit QtPy esp32-S3 8MB no PSRAM
--Adafruit QtPy
+- Adafruit QtPy
--Lilygo T-Display
+- Lilygo T-Display

--Adafruit itsy Bitsy RP2040 - Does NOT work
+- Adafruit itsy Bitsy RP2040 - Does NOT work